Aishwarya1223/Multi-Agent-Orchestration-System-For-Unified-Retail-Intelligence/README.md

-# OmniFlow: Multi-Agent Retail Intelligence System
+# OmniFlow: Multi-Agent Orchestration System for Unified Retail Intelligence

-A unified retail assistant powered by isolated multi-agent orchestration.
-OmniFlow handles orders, shipments, payments, returns, refunds, NDRs, and exchanges with deterministic, database-grounded responses and natural conversational UI.
+OmniFlow is a Django-based demo of a **hierarchical multi-agent retail assistant** (one orchestrator + four domain agents) that answers questions about **orders, shipments, payments, returns/exchanges (including NDR), and support tickets** with database-grounded responses.

 ---